Murder of Elizabeth McCabe: Murder

 Elizabeth McCabe was a 20-year-old trainee nursery nurse who was described as quiet and shy.
 She rarely drank or went on nights out, until about three or four months before her murder.
 On Sunday 10 February 1980 she left her home in Lyndhurst Avenue, Lochee for a night out with friends.
 They went to several pubs but eventually ended up at Teazer's Disco in Union Street, Dundee.
-Her friend Sandra Niven said that McCabe had been crying in the disco toilet that night because she thought no-one liked her.
+Her friend Sandra Niven said McCabe had been crying in the disco toilet that night because she thought no one liked her.
 Niven said that at the end of the night at around 12:30 am the pair became separated as they were leaving, and she had expected to find McCabe at the entrance of the nightclub waiting for her but she was not.
 Niven looked for her and checked a nearby taxi rank, but couldn't find her friend and assumed she had gone off on her own.
 Her mother later said that she would normally have taken a bus or a taxi home after a night out.

-Three months before this McCabe had got into a car that she had mistaken for a taxi after a night out.
-She had also been mistaken for a prostitute by a man who had approached her for sex shortly before she disappeared, something which she had joked about with Niven the very weekend she vanished from the nightclub.
+Three months before this, McCabe had got into a car that she had mistaken for a taxi after a night out.
+She had been mistaken for a prostitute by a man who had approached her for sex shortly before she disappeared, something which she had joked about with Niven the very weekend she vanished from the nightclub.